EnSec4Git/gonumeth/README.md

 Usage
 --------
-For example usage, check the file `example_tes.go` in the root directory.
+For example usage, check the file `example_test.go` in the root directory.

 Dependencies
 --------